realm/realm-browser-osx/README.md

 # NOTE
 Our future Development efforts will go into the new cross platform Realm Studio, now available for Mac, Linux and Windows users!
-Check it out here: https://realm.io/docs/realm-object-server/latest/#realm-studio.
+You can download it from the [Realm website](https://realm.io/docs/realm-object-server/latest/#realm-studio).
-Should you have any feedback or issues, please create issues in the [Realm Object Server][https://github.com/realm/realm-object-server] repo.
+Should you have any feedback or issues, please create issues in the [Realm Object Server](https://github.com/realm/realm-object-server) repo.

 # Realm Browser